Art for young people with learning disabilities

-Get the Message is a project working with young people and teachers from local Special Education Needs schools and artists.
-The project aims to challenge perceptions of disability as a limitation through collaborative activities which champion all forms of communication and self-expression.
+Working with artists, young people and teachers from local special educational needs schools, Get the Message offers innovative ways of experiencing contemporary art.
+The project aims to challenge perceptions of disability through collaborative activities which champion all forms of expression.

-• lack of opportunities for learning disabled artists to develop careers in the arts.
+There is also a need for more opportunities for learning disabled artists to lead projects and develop careers within the arts sector.

 Increased opportunities for creative expression, participating in and creating art